 2020 update: This post from almost 10 years ago on the HIV pandemic and particularly the first paragraph ring differently in the context of the COVID-19 novel coronavirus pandemic.

 Over the last several years, there has been great concern about a possible flu pandemic around the world, but meanwhile the great pandemic of modern history, HIV/AIDS, continues.
 There are now more than 33 million HIV infected individuals.
 More than 2 million people have died from HIV infection in 2008 alone, approximately 1 out of 6 of these deaths were children younger than 15.
 Thus, HIV/AIDS is one of the most serious health issues in the world.

-This stem cell-based approach was inspired by the finding that a leukemia patient who also happened to be infected by HIV, appears to have been cured of both leukemia and HIV by a bone marrow transplant.
-The cure is thought to be due to the fact that the marrow donor from whom the leukemia patient received the transplant was naturally resistant to HIV.
+This stem cell-based approach was inspired by the finding that a leukemia patient who also happened to be infected by HIV, appears to have been cured of both leukemia and the virus by a bone marrow transplant.
+The cure is thought to be due to the fact that the marrow donor from whom the leukemia patient received the transplant was naturally resistant.
 The donor was homozygous for a mutation in the CCR5 gene.
-The CCR5 protein is a cellular receptor exploited by HIV to get into cells.
-This naturally occurring mutation appears to in effect ‘change the locks’ on cell membranes so HIV cannot enter cells, rendering the blood cells immune to the virus.
+The CCR5 protein is a cellular receptor exploited by the virus to get into cells.
+This naturally occurring mutation appears to in effect ‘change the locks’ on cell membranes so the virus cannot enter cells, rendering the blood cells immune to the virus.

 HIV is not going away, the number of people infected continues to grow, and its propensity to evolve rapidly could mean the emergence of more drug resistant strains.
 According to the WHO (see graph #2), the number of people dying from AIDS has not significantly decreased around the world in recent years even with the advent of anti-viral therapies.

-The bottom line is that it is critically important that we continue to fight this disease and stem cell-based approaches to treating HIV/AIDS bring hope to millions of people.
+The bottom line is that it is critically important that we continue to fight this disease and stem cell-based approaches to treating AIDS bring hope to millions of people.